 - a.
-All applicants are informed of the complaints process in the applicant information pack. - b.
-Where a complaint is upheld, the complaints procedure should also seek to identify a remedy for the complainant. - c.
-The complaints procedure must be initiated by the applicant within 14 days of the relevant decision, setting out in writing the reasons why they considered that processes had not been followed or had been implemented unfairly. - d.
-The complaint will be considered at first stage by the Chief Executive and Registrar with a decision sent within 28 days of receipt of the complaint. - e.
-If not upheld, the applicant has the right to have his/her complaint considered at second stage by an independent panel appointed by the Council.
-This second stage appeal must be received within 14 days of the decision (d) above. - f.
-The panel's decision will be given within 28 days of receipt of the applicant's request for a second stage review. - g.
-If the applicant remains dissatisfied, they can raise their concerns with the Privy Council.
+Where a complaint is upheld, the complaints procedure should also seek to identify a remedy for the complainant. - b.
+The complaints procedure must be initiated by the applicant within 14 days of the relevant decision, setting out in writing the reasons why they considered that processes had not been followed or had been implemented unfairly. - c.
+The complaint will be considered at first stage by the Chief Executive and Registrar with a decision sent within 21 days of receipt of the complaint.
+Further information can be found in our Corporate Complaints process.